ArtiPedia/blog-v3/_posts/2017-06-20-jekyll-redirect.md

 ## Why Jekyll redirection?

-Initially, I had redirected the old posts using an older method.
+Initially, I had redirected old posts using a different(and harder) method.
 I had it in place for a long time.
 After some months, I thought those redirects are not necessary anymore and removed all them.
 I was so wrong!
 Keep the redirects in place forever!!

 Users have a very low tolerance for 404 errors.
 And if they see two or more of them in a row then they may not return to your website.
 The errors ruin the credibility of a website unless you have a cool [404 error page](/404/){: target="_blank"} like I do.
 Just kidding, nothing but a 301 redirection can save the reputation.